01 of 07

 The Jacks Return

-Turn over the top four cards to show that the jacks have returned to the top.
+Turn over the top four cards to show that the jacks have returned to the top of the deck.

 If you like, you can use patter, which means getting illustrative using a story along with your magic trick.
 Here's an example: